 Smoothies can be delicious, refreshing, and convenient.
 They can deliver protein, fiber, and antioxidants.
-They can get you to eat a wider variety of vegetables and other superfoods than you might otherwise choose.
+Not only that, but smoothies can also get you to eat a wider variety of vegetables and other superfoods than you might otherwise choose.
 They could even help you lose weight.
+But are smoothies healthy?

 That is why Lark suggests eating whole foods instead of making smoothies when you can.
 Here are the red flags of harmful smoothies, ways to keep smoothies from doing damage, and a few recipes to try if you still want to whip up a smoothie every so often.

 The smallest-sized smoothies from smoothie shops and restaurants tend to have about 200 to 400 calories.
 A medium or large-sized order can have well over 1,000 calories, which is probably more than half of your daily goal if you are trying to lose weight.
 Homemade smoothies are not automatically better, though.
 Concoct a seemingly reasonable blend of banana, peanut butter, vanilla yogurt, honey, and orange juice, and you could also be looking at a mega-meal’s worth of calories.

 Sugar is the biggest source of calories in most smoothies.
 They can have 50, 100, 200, or even more grams of sugar.
 In comparison, a can of soda has 35 grams of sugar.

 Most of the sugar in smoothies is natural, since it comes from the fruit or fruit juice.
 Milk and yogurt are also sources of natural sugars.
 These natural sugars come in a nutritious package – think about fiber and antioxidant from fruit and calcium and protein from milk and yogurt – but they still affect your blood sugar and weight.